pieroproietti/penguins-eggs/README.md

 #### Debian 9 stretch, Ubuntu 18.04 bionic
 Use the package `penguins-eggs-10.x.x-bionic-x` - compilated against node16 - and follow this [indications](https://github.com/pieroproietti/penguins-eggs/issues/368#issuecomment-2169961955) to get `nodejs>16` available.

-### Other: Alpine, Fedora and openSuSE
+### AlpineLinux, Fedora and openSuSE
 There is no installation package for this distros, but is simple to install penguins-eggs from sources as described [here](https://github.com/pieroproietti/penguins-eggs/tree/master/PREREQUISITES#prerequisites).

 Volunteer to package penguins-eggs on these three distributions?
-Write me: piero.proietti@gmail.com.
+Contact me.

 # Introduction